saras152/Traffic-Sign-Classifier/README.md

-#**Traffic Sign Recognition**
+# **Traffic Sign Recognition**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.
+This project is created to recognize traffic signs through machine learning principles, with focus on deep learning and Convolutional neural networks.
+I used the database provided from [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset) for training, validating and testing the model.

 ---

-**Build a Traffic Sign Recognition Project**
+## Building a Traffic Sign Recognition system ##

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)